parmanivivek/ReflectionHelper/README.md

 # ReflectionHelper
-A basic utility for extracting property/property value from a simple/complex object.
+A basic utility for extracting property/property value from a simple/complex object in C#.

 **Description -**
 This utility can be used to extract any specified property or a value of a specific property from any simple or complex object.
 Note - If extracting nested property value use . operator.